See No Evil, Speak No Evil

 Well, not entirely normal.

-During her freshman year she had discovered that she had latent psychic abilities that were frequently affected by her moods.
-Over the years she had learned to control her emotions so that, even though she couldn't use them at will, her powers wouldn't go haywire and start poltergeisting all over the place like it did two years ago.
-The tension that used to surround her was gone as well and left in its wake was a shy but friendly female.
+During her freshman year, she had discovered that she had latent psychic abilities that were frequently affected by her moods.
+Since then, she had learned to control her emotions so that, even though she couldn't use them at will, her powers wouldn't go haywire and start poltergeisting all over the place like they did two years ago.
+The tension that used to surround her was gone and left in its wake was a shy but friendly female.
 Most of her improvement was in part due to the other young woman who shared a secret much like hers.

 Instead of the normal dark browns or black of most Japanese this young woman's hair was a much lighter shade of brown that, when hit just right by the sun, also had a red tint to it.
 Over the years she had let it grow out and currently it reached just past her shoulders.
-Instead of narrow ones like her friend, the girl had doe like eyes that were the color of caramel and held a warmth in them that made it very easy for others to get along with her.
+Instead of narrow ones like her friend, the girl had doe-like eyes that were the color of caramel and held a warmth in them that drew other in.

 It was also during her freshman year when her abilities began to surface.
-At first it was slow but as time crawled on her latent sensitivity just kept getting stronger.
-While their friendship was still only in its infancy at the time, the other young woman was the only one that she could talk to because she could understand what she was going through.
+At first, it happened slowly, but as time crawled on her latent sensitivity just kept getting stronger.
+While their friendship was still only in its infancy at the time, the black-haired girl was the only one that she could talk to since she could understand what she was going through.